Robert Colman

 Colman received his Doctor of Divinity from Oxford University.
-He was at the Franciscan monastery in Norwich.
+He was at the Franciscan friary in Norwich.
 Among other works, he wrote Sermons, Sacred Lessons, and A Book of Sundry Poems.
 He was known for his "eloquence, erudition, wit, and judgment".

 Colman was Chancellor of the University of Oxford in 1419.
 He resigned from the position in the same year and died in 1428.